ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 # Run any Windows App seamlessly on Linux!
-Just click on the File and chose "open with Windows" or "Always open with Windows"!
+Just click on the File and choose "open with Windows" or "Always open with Windows"!

 ### Windows Subsystem for Linux (WSL) BUT the other way around.
 Just like the name would suggest...